-Applications for all projects will be accepted until 5:00 p.m., June 30, 2023, in the County's Community Development Office, 10th Floor, County Administration Building, 451 W. Third Street.
+Applications for all projects will be accepted until 5:00 p.m., May 24, 2024.
 Applications must meet the deadline and contain sufficient detail to be evaluated against established criteria.
-Applications should be scanned and submitted as a pdf, in lieu of a hard copy, and should be sent to Tawana Jones at jonest@mcohio.org.
-Only electronic submissions are accepted.
+Applications should be scanned and submitted as a pdf and should be sent to Libby Schroeder at schroedere@mcohio.org.